 You may be entitled to take up to a 26-week leave of absence from your job under the Family and Medical Leave Act ("FMLA").
-You may be able to continue health coverage during an FMLA leave.
-(See pages 102-103 for more information.)
+You may be able to continue health coverage paid by your employer during an FMLA leave.
+(See pages 105-106 for more information.)
+In addition, New York State, as well as other states or cities may offer family leave during which your employer may be required to continue health coverage.
+Consult your employer about leave requirements where you work and whether your employer provides health coverage during those periods.